 There’s been a lot of talk about the “supermoon.”
 The moon will be full tomorrow morning at 5:52 a.m. here on the west coast, and will be the closest, largest full moon since 1948.
 The moon will be 7% larger and 15% brighter than the average full moon – not a huge difference, and not obvious to most observers.
 Photographically, a small change in focal length has a much larger impact on the apparent size of the moon than how close the moon is to the earth.

 Nevertheless, all this talk about the moon (along with some urging from Claudia) got me thinking about photographing it.
-The Tioga and Glacier Point roads are open, allowing me to get to some areas that normally aren’t accessible this time of year.
+The Tioga and Glacier Point roads are open, allowing me to reach some areas that are normally inaccessible this time of year.
 Since the full moon rises further to the north (left) in November than in July, I thought it might be possible to find an interesting juxtaposition of moon and mountains that I wouldn’t see in the summer.
 After consulting Google Earth and The Photographers’ Ephemeris I decided to go to May Lake yesterday.
 That seemed like a good spot to see the moon rising over the Cathedral Range – without the smoke from backpacker’s campfires along the lakeshore that you’d usually see in summer.

 I guessed (correctly, as it turned out) that the spur road to the May Lake trailhead would be closed, turning a one-mile hike into more than two-and-a-half miles each way.
 That meant I had to get an early start, so I started hiking a little before two o’clock, which gave me just enough time to get to the lake and scout before the moon was due to rise at 4:15.
 The west shore of the lake is steep, requiring some rock scrambling to negotiate.
 But I was able to reach a spot above some mountain hemlocks, which I thought would look interesting silhouetted against the lake.